dani-brennan/project-2/README.md

 [final screenshot]

 <h4>Game Area</h4>
-<p>This area will have the game where the user can interact with the paddle and bounce the ball towards the
+<p>This area will have the game.
+The player can interact with the paddle and bounce the ball towards the
 blocks and off the walls.
 The top of the game area will have the blocks, the bottom of the game area will have the paddle (which can only move along the x axis).
 The ball will spawn above the paddle but can move throughout the game area.
 If the ball collides with a block it will disappear.
 Once all the blocks have been